-[Ed.
-(FD).
-It has been decided at MPEG#138 to move Camera and extrinsic camera parameters to HEIF CDAM.]

 Carriage of Text Items

 [ Ed.
+(FD): Decision at MPEG#139 meeting: “update TuC with contribution m60316]

-(FD): Open question from MPEG#137 meeting: “we need to find a reasonably manageable/compact language: text/plain says too little (well, nothing) about styling, and full-on HTML seems a bit much”].
+[ Ed.
+(FD): Open question from MPEG#137 meeting: “we need to find a reasonably manageable/compact language: text/plain says too little (well, nothing) about styling, and full-on HTML seems a bit much”]

+Comments by proponents in m60316 at MPEG#139: “We believe that in simple application uses cases such as memes the content author and the viewer would be interested in only the textual content and rather not on the styling aspect of it.
+In such uses cases a simple plain text item is sufficient and the styling and rendering operation is left to the viewer application”.

-This topic was discussed as on the MPEG GitLab.
+Comments and questions on this proposal remain open in HEIF Issue#77 on the MPEG GitLab.

 Introduction